Circolo degli Esteri celebrates his 85th birthday in Rome

 Circolo Esteri is a very prestigious place, the then president walked down the aisle Silvio Berlusconi In the years he has seen at Palazzo Chigi, diplomats serving at international summits have met here, visiting dignitaries meet here and hold round tables with prime ministers.
 The club is in fact a place of meetings and exchanges between Italian and foreign official circles, a visible brand of culture due to discussions and book presentations, as it has recently been with the volume ofAmbassador Gaetano Cortez At the Italian Embassy in Madrid.

 Paolo GentiloniWhen he was foreign minister, he defined him as a “source of international projection” e Giulio Andreotti “I envy you for the time you can devote to club activities,” he said.
-On these days, exactly on October 16, 2021, solemn ceremonies took place, the speeches of the head of state greeted with greetings.
+On these days, exactly on October 16, 2021, solemn ceremonies took place, saluting the words of the President of the Republic.
 Luigi Maria Vignali, the projection on the facade of the historic building of set video, a sophisticated “log” display that can be created on a building or facade, creating impressive and repetitive effects on shapes, taking into account their dimensional aspects and interacting with 3D effects on their surfaces, even fireworks.

 The club is based on Lungotevere dell’Acqua Acetosa, right in the center of Rome and spread over an area of three hectares.
 Meanwhile, we have the historic building from 1937, which was born as a post-MFA business, as well as an affiliate building that was acquired in 2006 when the adjacent Army Club closed.
 Life comes alive with dignity in a large and spacious garden with beautiful Mediterranean pine trees, an outdoor restaurant, tennis courts, 2 swimming pools and a fitness room.
 But besides this sport after work, Circolo della Farnesina, as the former president clearly intended Carlo Azeglio Ciampi (in 2007 he was appointed an honorary member), “sees its role as a venue for important international diplomatic meetings growing from year to year.”
 And Lamberto DiniThe former foreign minister for a good five years confirmed that the club presented “the character of an ideal and material extension of Farnesina, as an institutional venue for international meetings.